All Episodes

 I appreciate that.

-Um, I have a son, he's my only child, and he's a police officer.
+He's my only child, and he's a police officer.

 And I worry every day when he goes to work.

-I pray and I worry every day.
+I pray, and I worry every day.

 I mean, before all this happened, you did that.